Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users: introduction

 Cold-start users typically interact with the system very shortly but expect to receive high-quality recommendations.
 Moreover, their preferences might dynamically change over time, making the recommendation even harder.
 The recent emerging application and technology of \textit{conversational recommendation system} (CRS) bring a promising solution to the cold-start problem.
 A CRS is envisioned as an interactive system that can ask the user preference towards item attributes before making the recommendations.
 With preferred attributes known, { the item pool can be significantly reduced~\cite{sun2018conversational} } and the candidate items can be better scored~\cite{lei20estimation}, leading to more desired recommendations.
 Owing to this great potential, conversational recommendation becomes an emerging topic which attracts extensive research attention recently~\cite{christakopoulou2016towards, christakopoulou2018q,zhang2018towards,sun2018conversational, priyogi2019preference, yu2019visual, sardella2019approach, zhang2020toward,chen-etal-2019-towards}.

 On the industry side, we have also witnessed an increasing trend on exploring the technology of CRS in various scenarios.
 A classical scenario is the customer service chatbot in E-commerce, which can help users find their interested products by dialogues.
-Figure~\ref{fig:subfig:a} shows the interface of the chatbot in Taobao\footnote{The largest Chinese E-commerce platform: https://consumerservice.taobao.com/}: when a user comes into the system, the bot first asks a series of questions, such as what do you want, what is your desired brand, and so on; then the bot makes recommendations according to the user's responses.
+Figure~\ref{fig:subfig:a} shows the interface of the chatbot in Taobao\footnote{The largest Chinese E-commerce platform: https://consumerservice.taobao.com/}: when a user comes into the system, the bot can ask questions to elicit user preferences such as asking the user preferred attribute (e.g., \emph{brand} and \emph{categories}); then the bot makes recommendations according to the user's responses.

 In addition to the chatbot, many scenarios that interact with users to facilitate information seeking can be abstracted as the problem of CRS.
-For example, when a new user logs into the Kuaishou app\footnote{A famous Chinese video-sharing platform: https://www.kuaishou.com/} for the first time, the app will pop up a box to ask the user's favorite categories (see Figure~\ref{fig:subfig:b}).
-Many other applications, such as YouTube\footnote{A famous online video-sharing platform: https://www.youtube.com/}, Spotify\footnote{An international media services provider: https://www.spotify.com/us/}, Steam\footnote{The largest game platform: https://store.steampowered.com/} have also interactively involved attributes or tags of items in their recommender systems to improve the effectiveness.
-These scenarios, although do not explicitly perform conversational recommendation like the chatbots, can also be seen as an instance of CRS since they interact with the user with both attribute asking and item recommending.
+Taking Kuaishou app\footnote{A famous Chinese video-sharing platform: https://www.kuaishou.com/} as an example, when the user browses videos, the app will pop up a box to ask the user's favorite attributes of the videos (see Figure~\ref{fig:subfig:b}).
+This can be formalized as a conversational recommendation process~\cite{shimazu2002expertclerk, thompson2004personalized, lei20estimation, zhang2018towards, wei2015df}, which is characterized as form-based conversational recommendation system in~\cite{abs-2004-00646}.
+Popping up attribute box can be formalized as ''asking what attributes a user likes'' in the conversational recommendation while displaying videos can be formalized as making recommendation actions.
+Such mechanism has demonstrated to be effective hence been widely adopted in many applications like YouTube\footnote{A famous online video-sharing platform: https://www.youtube.com/}, Spotify\footnote{An international media services provider: https://www.spotify.com/us/}, Steam\footnote{The largest game platform: https://store.steampowered.com/}.